MannLabs/alphapepttools/docs/contributing.md

 ## Handling anndata objects

-The central data structure of `alphatools` is the :class:`anndata.AnnData` object.
-All functions should be compatible with :class:`anndata.AnnData`.
+The central data structure of `alphatools` is the `anndata.AnnData` object.
+All functions should be compatible with `anndata.AnnData`.

 Functions that act on the omics data in the anndata object (typically in the `.pp` and `.tl` modules) should generally follow the following call signature